Rush Limbaugh, The Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 That alone makes it unfair.

-And therefore it's got to change.
+And therefore, it's got to change.

-It's just, it's, it's, it's not acceptable.
+It's just, it's not acceptable.

 The fact that some people have better coverage than others, some people get treatment, some people don't, that is an indictment of the country, and it informs them, motivates them, and it has to change with them in charge.

-Because what's happening is the dismantling.
+And whatever chaos results is okay, because what's happening is the dismantling.

 It's part of the plan of fundamentally transforming it.

-And that's why, if there's no for the Republicans on this committee today, if there's no ideological understanding of what's going on, there will not be any ideological pushback, and there will not be any ideological alternative for the American people.
+And that's why if there's no, for the Republicans on this committee today, if there's no ideological understanding of what's going on, there will not be any ideological pushback.

 Not a health care alternative, not the Republicans' own version of Obamacare, but an ideological pushback.